cisco/ChezScheme/IMPLEMENTATION.md

 "scheme.h" and "equates.h", that the contain the information about the Scheme compiler the C kernel needs to do its job.

+You can port to a new operating system by imitating the files and configuration of a similar supported operating system, but building a new backend for a new processor requires much more understanding of the compiler and runtime system.

-Most of the work of porting to a new platform is producing a new "*machine-type*.def" file, which (except in simple ports to a new operating system) will require a new "*ISA*.ss" compiler backend.
+Most of the work of porting to a new architecture is producing a new "*ISA*.ss" compiler backend, and there will be a "*arch*.def" file to go with it.
+For all ports, including a new operating system on an already-supported architecture, you'll need to update "configure", "workarea", "cmacro.ss", and possibly "version.h".
+If the generic "unix.def" and/or "tunix.def" templates do not work for the OS--architecture combination, you'll need to create a new "*machine-type*.def" file.
-You'll also have to set up all the "Mf-*machine-type*" makefiles and update "configure", "cmacro.ss", and "version.h"---plus maybe other files, such as "workarea" if you create new dependencies among "Mf-" or ".def" files (e.g., "workarea" needs to know that "a6nt.def" uses "a6.def" and "nt.def").

 Once you have all of the pieces working together, you cross-compile boot files, then copy them over to the the new machine to start compiling there.

-You can port to a new operating system by imitating the files of a similar supported oerating system, but building a new backend for a new processor requires much more understanding of the compiler and runtime system.

 # Adding Functionality